ebinesh25/articles-on-bible/ROUTING.md

 To add new articles:

-1. Add the article data to `src/data/content.json` following the existing structure
+1. Use the article-creation form by visiting `/article/create?la={english|tamil}` and submit the new entry.
-2. The article will automatically be available at `/article/{your-article-id}`
+2. Or manually add the article data to `src/data/content.json` following the existing structure.
-3. No additional routing configuration needed
+3. The article will automatically be available at `/article/{your-article-id}` with no additional routing configuration.

 ## Usage Examples